Recurring images

 4. CCTV.
 There are at least 20 motives with CCTV cameras.

 5. Birds.
-After rats, I would say that birds are the most common animal.
-Third is monkeys.
+After rats, I would say that birds are the most common animals.

 6. Helicopters.
 More than 10 helicopters in the Banksy catalogue.